IcecatNV/Icecat-Integration/README.md

 - Addition of new fields in import
 - Enhanced filtering
 - Overwritable fields
-- Background job and scheduler
+- Recurring import as background job
+- Single product update

 [Click here to see full details for v3.0.0](./doc/plugin_v3.md)